 Service & Facilities

 The hotel has a gym and a spectacular rooftop pool to enjoy.
-While there aren’t any gardens as such, you can step outside and sit on the seats which have been placed on the cobbled waterfront and while away hours watching the boats.
+The pool can get very busy, so the early morning is probably the best time for a swim.
+While there aren’t any gardens, you can step outside and sit on the seats placed on the cobbled waterfront and while away hours watching the boats.
 You can also walk or jog the length of Giudecca Island, right by the waterside.

 We visited in August when the hotel was mainly full of leisure travelers, but outside the summer holidays, this hotel attracts business travelers too and has impressive conference facilities, including a ball/conference room that seats 1,000.

-While the hotel is steeped in history, with beams and the old mill brickwork visible throughout, the rooms are beautifully modern whilst still maintaining original features such as arched windows and original ceiling detailing.
+The hotel is steeped in history, with beams and the old mill brickwork visible throughout.
+The rooms are beautifully modern hardwood floors complimented by thick rugs.
+There is lots of artwork and designs on the walls showcasing a modern take on the shape of the architecture and history of the hotel.
+Many original features, such as arched windows and original ceiling detailing, remain.

 I love this mix of old and new.
-The modernity makes the rooms feel homely, stylish, and up-to-date, and the beds are superbly comfortable, I slept like a baby during our stay!
-Modern marble bathrooms have baths and separate showers, and the rooms themselves are generous in size.
+The modernity makes the rooms feel homely, stylish, and up-to-date, and the beds are superbly comfortable.
+I slept like a baby during our stay!
+Modern marble bathrooms have baths or showers with plenty of amenities bolted to the wall, and the rooms themselves are generous in size.

-Rooms as good as these are hard to find in Venice as so many of the hotels have rooms in old buildings with wonky floors, and many of the hotels are in dire need of refurbishment.
+Rooms as good as these are hard to find in Venice as so many hotels have rooms in old buildings with wonky floors, and many are in dire need of refurbishment.
 By choosing the Hilton, you can be confident that you will enjoy a clean, modern, stylish room.
-In fact, I recommend booking one of the newly refurbished Deluxe room categories.
+Book one of the newly refurbished Deluxe room categories.
 These rooms are all fabulous, with a warm grey color scheme, wooden floors, and nautical murals, bringing the feeling of the Venice canals into your room.
 Most have panoramic views across different parts of Venice, as the Hilton Molino Stucky is one of the tallest buildings in Venice.

 If you’re traveling with your family, the King Molino Executive Suite is the room to book unless you want to splurge and go for the Molino Presidential Suite, which is also pictured above.
 This imposing suite has two separate bedrooms, views across central Venice, your own private jacuzzi, and direct access to the hotel’s rooftop pool and panoramic terrace.
 This exceptional suite also features a private elevator connected to the lobby and a private staircase to the Molino Stucky iconic panoramic tower for a truly exclusive experience.